nh-finescale/ln2block/README.md

 # ln2block

-ln2block is the combination of hardware and software to send block messages in a Fremo meeting between two block enabled station.
+ln2block is the combination of hardware and software to send block messages in a Fremo meeting between two block enabled stations.
 There are more implementations for this, which can be found at [fremo-block](http://fremo-block.sourceforge.net/) The ln2block variant aims to directly connect Loconet switchpanels to block.
-First implemenation is done with https://smf-modelle.de/ Dr-S2 panels in the Loconet variant.
-But other implementations such as arduino based or felderblock (still in development here) are possible.
+First implementation is done with https://smf-modelle.de/ Dr-S2 panels in the Loconet variant.
+But other implementations such as arduino based or felderblock are possible.

 ## hardware